babel/website/docs/advanced/plugins/index.md

 ### Specifying position

-By default, plugins are ran **before** the internal ones.
+By default, plugins are run **before** the internal ones.
 You can alternatively specify the position via a colon after the plugin name. ie:

 ```javascript